UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/egdd.md

 ## Presentation of Rules

-- When the player first opens the game, they could go through a tutorial to get them used to the mechanics and how all the cards interact with each other
+- When the player first opens the game, they go through a set of short instructions to get them used to the mechanics and how all the cards interact with each other

 ## Presentation of Content

-- The tutorial will be multiple, small tutorials, in which it introduces each chemistry concept (acids, bases, etc.), then puts them all together in the regular gamemode.
+- The tutorial will be multiple, small instruction boxes, in which it introduces each chemistry concept (acids, bases, etc.), then puts them all together in the regular gamemode.
 - As the game proceeds, the player will have to consistently implement the concepts of the core material to make the most advantageous moves that will help win the game.

 ## Story (Brief)